 Tip 7: Use a parking lot to keep the team on track.

 Tip 8: Eat the baby elephants in the room before they become grown-ups - have the difficult conversations

 Tip 9: Cut if off when the team is tired and pick it up later.

 One more thing… one extra tip for CEOs.
 Spend more time listening than speaking.
-Be truly curious and listen actively.
+Be truly curious and use effective listening techniques.
 Be the last one to provide input in the discussions.
 Effective meetings are run by great facilitators that allow everyone to contribute and create an agenda to include input from the cross-functional teams that need to execute the strategic initiatives.

 Rhythm Systems Annual Planning Resource Center